ROBOTIS-GIT/emanual/docs/en/edu/dream/dream-a.md

 ROBOTIS DREAM SET A comes with a "Comprehensive Program" in the controller that can make the robot move without downloading a program.

-`Caution` The comprehensive program in the controller will be overwritten when downloading a program.
+**CAUTION** : The comprehensive program in the controller will be overwritten when downloading a program.
 Therefore, you must download the program using [USB Downloader(LN-101)].
 {: .notice--warning}

 ## [How to Play](#how-to-play)